Mobusshar/MLWashington1/README.md

 # MLWashington1
-ML Washington week 1 works
+ML Washington use cases week 1 works of basics python and install process